tone-row/flowchart-fun/README.md

 ## How to run without login features

-To run the app without login features, simply run `yarn start` in the root directory.
+`yarn start`

 ## How to run with login features

 To run with full functionality you'll need accounts with vercel, sendgrid, supabase and stripe.
+Then you'll need to copy and fill the environment variables in _app/.env.example_ to _app/.env_.
+Then

----
+`vercel dev`

 ## Workspaces